HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/legal-ethical.md

 For each of the following APA references, identify the type of source (book, journal article, website) and each of the relevant pieces of information (author, year, title, etc.):

-A. Data Analytics.
-(2024).
-VCE Data Analytics Resource Page. https://heathmontdataanalytics.github.io/
+1. Matheson, G. (2024). *VCE Data Analytics Resource Page*. https://heathmontdataanalytics.github.io/
-B. Sehwag, J. (2019). *Data Science for Beginners*.
+2. Sehwag, J. (2019). *Data Science for Beginners*.
 Oz Wonderland Science Press.
-C. Lee, K., Johnson, M., & Brown, S. (2020).
+3. Lee, K., Johnson, M., & Brown, S. (2020).
 The Ethics of Data Collection. *Journal of Data Ethics, 10*(3), 120-135.